 Our small-batch recipe for Fresh Tangerine Marmalade cooks up quickly, and once cooked all you have to do is cap the jar with a lid and keep it in the fridge!
 I look forward to the citrus harvest each year.
 Having fresh citrus of all kinds available is one of the bright spots of winter!
 And I always make a batch of this tangerine marmalade to enjoy.

 I love having a jar of Fresh Tangerine Marmalade in the refrigerator because it is called for in my two favorites Welsh Tea Cake and Cherry Raisin Welsh Tea Cake.
 Citrus peel is full of pectin, so jams and marmalade made from citrus usually need no added pectin.
 Wondering about the differences between jam and marmalade?
-I was to I looked it up, and according to MasterClass.com jam is made with whole fruit, and marmalade is made from citrus.
+I was so I looked it up, and according to MasterClass.com jam is made with whole fruit, and marmalade is made from citrus.
 It is as simple as that...

 This quick-cooking marmalade only calls for five ingredients.
 Also, it is low in sugar, with the volume of sugar being less than the volume of fruit.
 By the way, this small-batch Fresh Tangerine Marmalade also makes a great thank you gift.

-Some additional thoughts:
+Some additional thoughts for use:

 Consider adding a tablespoons or two to a batch of Oatmeal Raisin Cookies, for a delicious burst of citrus flavor!

 Ditto with the next batch of brownies you make!
+Orange and chocolate are wonderful flavor partners.

 I plan on using a spoonful in the next bread pudding I bake...